-- With due diligence, in Hoi An, you’ll get a good quality piece for a very affordable price, especially if you negotiate.
-It’s difficult to find the quality-to-price ratio offered by tailors in Hoi An; there’s a reason why it’s known as the tailoring capital of the world.
+- With due diligence, you’ll get a high-quality piece for a very affordable price, especially if you negotiate.
+It’s challenging to find the quality-to-price ratio offered by the professional tailors in Hoi An; there’s a reason why it’s known as the tailoring capital of the world.

-- If you get along with your tailor shop, it’s a fun and unique experience.
-Make sure you feel comfortable working with your tailor as they are the ones you will negotiate adjustments with during fitting.
+- If you get along with your tailor shop, it can be a fun and unique experience.
+Ensure you feel comfortable working with your tailor, as you will negotiate adjustments with them during fitting.
 I asked to switch my primary point of contact during my first session and had better chemistry with the second person.

-- Dresses and suits are the most valuable to get tailored, but even if you don’t generally need nicer clothes, getting more casual clothes that require a better fit can be worth it (e.g., jumpsuits, rompers, a matching couples outfit).
+- Dresses and suits are the most valuable things to get tailored, but even if you don’t generally need nicer clothes, getting more casual clothes that require a better fit can be worth it (e.g., jumpsuits, rompers, a matching couple outfit).

 When Should You Not Get Tailored Clothes in Hoi An?

-- 🏮 Hoi An Travel Guide: 8 Great Things To Do, 3-Day Itinerary and Cost Breakdown
+- 🏮 Hoi An Guide: 11 Great Things To Do + 3-Day Itinerary

 - 👗 My Hoi An Tailor Experience: Prices and What To Know